Iris recognition: Security considerations

 As with most other biometric identification technology, an important consideration is live-tissue verification.
 The reliability of any biometric identification depends on ensuring that the signal acquired and compared has actually been recorded from a live body part of the person to be identified and is not a manufactured template.
 A person's physical characteristics, which includes one's eyes, voice, and handwriting, are not protected by the Fourth Amendment even though they are all constantly exposed.
 Many commercially available iris-recognition systems are easily fooled by presenting a high-quality photograph of a face instead of a real face, which makes such devices unsuitable for unsupervised applications, such as door access-control systems.
 However, this is not the case with all iris recognition algorithms.
 The problem of live-tissue verification is less of a concern in supervised applications (e.g., immigration control), where a human operator supervises the process of taking the picture.

+Beyond hardware-level spoofing, a significant security challenge in digital identity is the Sybil attack, where a single entity creates multiple fake identities to gain disproportionate influence or resources.
+Proof of personhood protocols utilize iris recognition to anchor a digital identity to a unique biological human, thereby ensuring one identity per person across a network.
+This approach is increasingly used in decentralized systems to mitigate the risks of automated bot activity and duplicate account creation.

 Methods that have been suggested to provide some defence against the use of fake eyes and irises include changing ambient lighting during the identification (switching on a bright lamp), such that the pupillary reflex can be verified and the iris image be recorded at several different pupil diameters; analysing the 2D spatial frequency spectrum of the iris image for the peaks caused by the printer dither patterns found on commercially available fake-iris contact lenses; analysing the temporal frequency spectrum of the image for the peaks caused by computer displays.

 Other methods include using spectral analysis instead of merely monochromatic cameras to distinguish iris tissue from other material; observing the characteristic natural movement of an eyeball (measuring nystagmus, tracking eye while text is read, etc.); testing for retinal retroreflection (red-eye effect) or for reflections from the eye's four optical surfaces (front and back of both cornea and lens) to verify their presence, position and shape.
 Another proposed method is to use 3D imaging (e.g., stereo cameras) to verify the position and shape of the iris relative to other eye features.

 A 2004 report by the German Federal Office for Information Security noted that none of the iris-recognition systems commercially available at the time implemented any live-tissue verification technology.
 Like any pattern-recognition technology, live-tissue verifiers will have their own false-reject probability and will therefore further reduce the overall probability that a legitimate user is accepted by the sensor.